 Who are the long neck tribe in Thailand?

 Being as they were so close to Thailand, that’s where they went – Thailand allowed the Kayan people to stay under the status of ‘conflict refugee’.
-Around 500 of them remain on the border to this day, unable to move out of the villages due to Thai laws around refugee status and economic migrants.
+The Kayan people do not have citizenship status in Thailand, meaning that their access to amenities such as health care, schools and electricity is limited.

-Some history about the tribe
+Some history about the Karenni people

 Why do the long neck tribe in Thailand actually have long necks?

 Women of the Kayan tribe identify themselves by their dress and their brass neck rings.
 In their tradition, girls start to wear rings when they are around 5 years old.
 The coils are seldom removed.